 Mobile services in Bulgaria

 Mobile networks in Bulgaria are developed sufficiently well.
-There are three large operators: VivacomBG, M-tel and Telenor (which was earlier called GlobulBG).
-M-tel is the oldest operator.
-Its services are considered the most expensive ones.
+There are three large mobile operators: VivacomBG, A1 and Telenor.

-Coverage is the same with all the three operators.
-Bulgaria is not a large country, and communication networks are good quality and stable everywhere.
-The larger majority of plans comprise mobile Internet service.
+Coverage is pretty much the same with all the three operators.
+Bulgaria is not a large country, and cell phone networks are good quality and stable everywhere.

 Mobile operators in Bulgaria